 Photons make their last scattering at different optical depths and different angles compared to the line-of-sight due to the probabilistic nature of the decoupling process.
 Thus, the signal at any given observer time is a superposition of comoving spectra at different optical depths and different Doppler boosts \citep{Peer2008, Beloborodov2011}.
 The first photons to reach the observer are those that decouple at high optical depths and at the line-of-sight.
 These are followed by photons emitted at progressively lower optical depths (larger radii) and larger angles \citep{PeerRyde2011}.
 If the comoving photon field evolves significantly across the region where photons make their last scattering, the observed signal will evolve as a function of time \citep{Alamaa2024_intrapulse}.

-The photon spectral flux at observer time $t_{\rm obs}$ is obtained by integrating the comoving photon distribution over all optical depths and angles, accounting for the probability of a photon making its last scattering at a given optical depth and angle, as well as the predicted arrival time.
-It is given by \citep[see e.g. eq.
+The photon spectral flux, $F_\epsilon(t_{\rm obs})$, at observer time $t_{\rm obs}$ was obtained by integrating the comoving photon distribution over all optical depths and angles, accounting for the probability of a photon making its last scattering at a given optical depth and angle, as well as the predicted arrival time as \citep[see e.g. eq.
 (A5) in][]{Alamaa2024_intrapulse}